Hiền Thục: Personal life

-In 2002, as her career was progressing, she suddenly announced her upcoming marriage with Tuan Thang, the leader and drummer of famous Sai Gon Boys band in the 1990s after a two-year relationship.
-Tuan Thang was also the manager and editor of her first CD.
+In 2002, as her career was progressing, she suddenly announced her upcoming marriage with Tuấn Thăng, the leader and drummer of famous Sai Gon Boys band in the 1990s after a two-year relationship.
+He was also the manager and editor of her first CD.
 However, the wedding was cancelled.

 Also in the same year, she temporarily stopped working to give birth at the age of 21.
 This was difficult for her family as her father suffered a stroke and was hospitalized.
-Her mother had to take care of the father as well as Hien Thuc and her sister who were both into the final stage of pregnancy.
+Her mother had to take care of the father as well as her and her sister who were both into the final stage of pregnancy.

-Gia Bao is the name of her daughter, she was allowed to visit the father's family but it ended as Hien Thuc said that "their care was not genuine, so I stopped letting her visit them, also not wanting her to ever meet them again".
+Subsequently, she gave birth to her named Gia Bao.
+At first, she was allowed to visit the father's family but it ended as Hiền Thục said that "their care was not genuine, so I stopped letting her visit them, also not wanting her to ever meet them again".
+Subsequently, they performed together on special musical events starting in 2009.

 She was the first single mother singer in Vietnam.
-In 2005, thank to the encouragement from Phuong Thanh, she agreed to an interview to discuss her daughter.
+In 2005, thank to the encouragement from Phương Thanh, she agreed to an interview to discuss her daughter.
 According to her, this event "opened a new chapter of my life".

 She is a Catholic and often records many Christian songs as well as performs at the church.